The 10 Hiking Essentials Are Not Just For Beginners

 Are there going to be exceptions?
 Here’s my general rule.
 If you’re hiking somewhere you’ve been to multiple times and you’re just going with your water because it’s more of an exercise trip than a hike you can probably leave these items behind.

-But if you’re heading out on a traditional hike then these are definitely items you should be taking with you no matter what.
+But if you’re heading out on a traditional hike then these are items you should be taking with you no matter what.

-The 10 Essentials were first printed in 1974 in a Mountaineering magazine, and it laid the groundwork for anyone wanting to spend time outdoors and informed enthusiasts what were key items that should be taken.
+The 10 Essentials was first printed in 1974 in a Mountaineering magazine, and it laid the groundwork for anyone wanting to spend time outdoors and informed enthusiasts what were key items that should be taken.

 Over the years the quality of these items has changed a little, but the ideas behind them remain set in the hiking mentality of many.
 If there are things you’ve used that you never thought you would I invite you to leave a comment below!